codetombomb/grapefruit/README.md

 - **Display Page ID:** View the Page ID by simply clicking the extension icon.
 - **Copy to Clipboard:** Easily copy the Page ID for use in support tickets or documentation.
 - **History Tracking:** Keep a history of previously viewed Page IDs for quick reference.
+- **Pin Important Pages:** Pin frequently visited pages from your history for quick and easy access later.

 ## Installation